keboola/developers-docs/extend/generic-extractor/functions.md

 Using (or abusing) the API Query Authentication is possible if the default parameters represent authentication, or if the API does not use any authentication method (two authentication methods are not possible):

+The below configuration reads the `#api-key` and `#secret-key` parameters from the `config` section, computes SHA-256 hash and sends it as a `tokenHash` parameter with every request.

 {% highlight json %}
 {
     "parameters": {